Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Your bike adventure begins with a simple warm-up ride from your hotel out into the verdant Norman countryside to Longues-sur-Mer, where you view World War II coastal fortifications on a headland overlooking the English Channel.
+Your biking adventure begins with a gentle warm-up ride from your hotel into the verdant Norman countryside.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.